 Organizing the Device

 Learning the ins and outs of operating your ignition interlock device is the first thing you need to do upon your device installation.
-Starting your car, providing a breath sample and performing retests are at the top of the list for successful use.
+Starting your car, providing a breath sample, and performing retests are at the top of the list for successful use.

-Mount the Breathalyzer in the Car
+Mount the Breathalyzer in Car

 - An alternative option is to use the velcro and elastic armbands that joggers often use.
 These armbands come in many sizes.
 The medium or large sizes (depending on the brand) will allow for your interlock device to slip inside while still allowing you to access the mouthpiece and without hindering the cable.
 You can then mount the armband to your dash to provide a secure spot for storing your device.
 You can use the 3M-style strips that can be easily removed once you’ve successfully completed your ignition interlock device requirement.

 Cable Management for Interlock Devices